Roman–Persian wars: Background

-Rome, Parthia and Seleucid Empire in 200 BC.
-Soon both the Romans and the Parthians would invade the Seleucid-held territories, and become the strongest states in western Asia.
+Rome, Parthia, and Seleucid Empire in 200 BC.
+Soon both the Romans and the Parthians would invade the Seleucid-held territories and become the strongest states in western Asia.

 According to James Howard-Johnston, "from the third century BC to the early seventh century AD, the rival players [in the East] were grand polities with imperial pretensions, which had been able to establish and secure stable territories transcending regional divides".
 The Romans and Parthians came into contact through their respective conquests of parts of the Seleucid Empire.
-During the 3rd century BC, the Parthians migrated from the Central Asian steppe into northern Iran.
-Although subdued for a time by the Seleucids, they broke away in the 2nd century BC and established an independent state that steadily expanded at the expense of their former rulers, and through the course of the 2nd and early 1st centuries BC, they had conquered Persia, Mesopotamia, and Armenia.
+During the 3rd century BC, the Parthians migrated from the Central Asian steppe into northern Iran and established an independent state that steadily expanded at the expense of the Seleucids, and through the course of the 2nd and early 1st centuries BC, they had conquered Persia, Mesopotamia, and Armenia.
 Ruled by the Arsacid dynasty, the Parthians fended off several Seleucid attempts to regain their lost territories, and established several eponymous branches in the Caucasus, namely the Arsacid dynasty of Armenia, the Arsacid dynasty of Iberia, and the Arsacid dynasty of Caucasian Albania.
 Meanwhile, the Romans expelled the Seleucids from their territories in Anatolia in the early 2nd century BC, following the defeat of Antiochus III the Great at Thermopylae and Magnesia.
 Finally, in 64 BC, Pompey conquered the remaining Seleucid territories in Syria, extinguishing their state and advancing the Romans' eastern frontier to the Euphrates, where it met the territory of the Parthians.